Median language: Identity

 A distinction from other Iranic ethnolinguistic groups such as the Persians, Scythians and Cimmerians is evident primarily in foreign sources, such as from mid-9th-century BCE to late 7th century BCE Assyrian cuneiform sources which clearly distinguish these peoples from one another and from Herodotus' mid-5th-century BCE secondhand account of the Perso-Median conflict.
 It is not known what the native name of the Median language was (just like for all other Old Iranian languages) or whether the Medes themselves nominally distinguished it from the languages of other Iranian peoples.
 The Assyrians who ruled over both the Medes and Persians from the early 9th to late 7th centuries BC called them Manda and Parshumash, respectively.

 Median is presumed to have been a substrate of the official Old Persian used in the Achaemenid Empire.
 As Prods Oktor Skjærvø explains, the Median element is readily identifiable because it did not share in the developments that were particular to Old Persian.
 Median forms "are found only in personal or geographical names […] and some are typically from religious vocabulary and so could in principle also be influenced by Avestan […].
 Sometimes, both Median and Old Persian forms are found, which gave Old Persian a somewhat confusing and inconsistent look: 'horse,' for instance, is [attested in Old Persian as] both asa (OPers.) and aspa (Med.)."

 Using comparative phonology of proper names attested in Old Persian, Roland Kent notes several other Old Persian words that appear to be borrowings from Median: for example, taxma, 'brave', as in the proper name Taxmaspada.
 Diakonoff includes paridaiza, 'paradise'; vazraka, 'great' and xshayathiya, 'royal'.
 In the mid-5th century BCE, Herodotus (Histories 1.110) noted that spaka is the Median word for a female dog.
-This term and meaning are preserved in living Iranian languages such as Talyshi and Zaza language.
+This term and meaning are preserved in living Iranian languages such as Talysh and Zaza language.